robbintt/pylanthia/README.md

 - `pip install -r requirements.txt`

+## Simulating windows

+I can grep tails of the tcp log for various reasons.

+- To grep the whole log then continue grepping the tail: `tail -f -n +1 log.log | grep "stuff"`
+    - Can write regexes now for these text streams, to some degree.

 ## XML Extraction, Parsing, Management

 Some data is stored within XML tags, some data is stored between XML tags, as expected.